 Musicals with songs written by famous musicians

 Musicians have had great success in producing original scores for a production.
 From the award-winning Kinky Boots score written by Cyndi Lauper to the incredible musical theatre feats of Elton John, the West End and Broadway have been home to many shows where famous musicians have been an integral part of creating the soundtrack.
-To celebrate the UK premiere of Hadestown at the National Theatre, we take a look at some of the best musicals with music and lyrics written by performers typically found in the music charts.
+We take a look at some of the best musicals with music and lyrics written by performers typically found in the music charts.

 Musicals with music and lyrics by famous musicians